About Us » Our Beliefs

 From the example of the New Testament, we claim that baptism is for those who believe and able to declare that Jesus is Lord.
 As a symbol of Jesus' claim on our lives, baptism by immersion is practised, representing a desire to die to self and to live for Christ.

 The Bible is described as the 'Word of God' and we believe that its writers were inspired by God's Spirit.
 As such, it has authority to guide both what we believe and how we live our lives.

 We understand the church as a community of believers gathered in the name of Jesus Christ for worship, witness and service.
 There is no set liturgy.
 Each local Baptist church and community is free to determine its own pattern, though prayer and praise, listening and reflecting on scripture, and sharing Holy Communion will always be central.

 The priesthood of all believers

 We believe that everyone that attends a Baptist church has a role to play and can use their God-given skills and talents for the good of the church and the community.
 These gifts include teaching, evangelism, social action, pastoral care, prayer, healing, taking part in worship, administration or hospitality but is not limited to them.

 When a person is baptised, they normally become a church member.
 Church members are called to prayerfully discern God's will for their shared life.
 Final authority does not rest with the ministers, elders, deacons or any other denominational body, but with the members meeting together under God's guidance.
 Church meetings will make significant appointments including ministers, and agree financial policy and mission.

 We believe that churches should not live in isolation from one another but rather be inter-dependent.
 Our Baptist churches are linked regionally, nationally and internationally for support and fellowship.
-We also prioritise our partnership with other Christian churches on Canford Heath, and with St Paul's Church in particular (with whom we share a building).
+We also prioritise our partnership with other Christian churches on Canford Heath, and with St Paul's Church in particular (with whom used to share a building until June 2017).

 Sharing the faith